What Makes the Body Cells Healthy?

 Carbs/Sugars and Unnatural Fats & Oils Cause Unhealthy Cell Membranes

 Consuming sugar and all forms of it, including a high carbohydrate diet and unnatural man–made vegetable fats and oils makes the body’s cells weak and they will lack oxygen.
 Unnatural fats and oils are not only toxic to the body, but the body incorporates them into cell membranes, which makes the cells flabby [out of condition; not strong, weak].
-This is the perfect prescription for cancer and candida/yeast, as well as for weak malfunctioning organs, and many other debilitating, autoimmune, and degenerative diseases that are epidemic today, including heart disease, obesity, diabetes, asthma, etc.

-- Eliminate damaging foods and drinks.
+- Eliminating damaging foods and drinks.

-- Eliminate toxins in general.
+- Eliminating toxins in general.